sadorlovsky/lissie/README.md

 ```
 $ license
 ```
-and `lissie` will generate MIT Licese text with your full name and current year.
-Also you can disable magic with `--no-magic option`.
+and `lissie` will generate MIT License text with your full name and current year.
+Also you can disable magic with `--no-magic` option.
 In this case you will have to change some info on your own.

 ## License